ali-rantakari/icalBuddy/faq.markdown

 You can use the `-tf` (or `--timeFormat`) argument to specify the format in which to display times.
 For example, `icalBuddy -tf "%1I:%M %p" eventsToday` would display times such as `5:00 PM`.
 See [Apple's documentation][datetimeformats] for all the possible values you can use for date and time formatting (there's also the `-df` (or `--dateFormat`) argument for date formatting, which works similarly to this one.)

+### Q: I would like icalBuddy to speak my language instead of just english.
+Can it be localized?

+As of version 1.5.0, it can be.
+Read the [localization man page][l10nmanpageonline] for documentation on how to do this.
+If you think you have managed to write a nice general localization file for your language, please [contact me][hassegcontact] and I'll include it into the distribution package so that others who'd like to use a localized icalBuddy in your language wouldn't have to redo that work.

 ### Q: How can I change the bullet points used in the output?
 We don't like them asterisks around these here parts.

 You can use the `-b` (or `--bullet`) argument to change the normal bullet point value (`"* "` by default) and `-ab` (or `--alertBullet`) to change the alert bullet point value (`"! "` by default, used for tasks that are late from their due date.)
 Also note that you can change indenting for non-bulleted lines with the `-i` (or `--indent`) argument.
 See [the manual page][manpageonline] for more info.